Zero-Tang/NoirVisor/src/svm_core/readme.md

 - VMCB Clean Bits.
 This is used for VMCB state caching.
 This feature would allow processor to cache the VMCB state so that the processor has a better performance in virtualization.

 # Stealth MSR-hook Algorithm
-This feature utilizes the processor ability to intercept rdmsr instruction. <br>
+This feature utilizes the processor ability to intercept rdmsr instruction. \
-Set the bit in bitmap to intercept LSTAR or SYSENTER_EIP MSR-read. <br>
+Set the bit in bitmap to intercept LSTAR or SYSENTER_EIP MSR-read. \
-On interception, edit the eax and edx register to represent the original value. <br>
+On interception, edit the eax and edx register to represent the original value. \
 Don't forget to set the bit in interception list in VMCB.

 ## The KVA-Shadow Problem upon MSR-Hook
 The detail of the problem is stated in the [readme document of VT-Core](../vt_core/readme.md#the-kva-shadow-problem-upon-msr-hook).
-However, it seems that Windows do not enable KVA-Shadow mechanism on AMD processors. <br>
+However, it seems that Windows do not enable KVA-Shadow mechanism on AMD processors. \
 AMD-V does not support masking `#PF` exceptions according to the exception error-code.
 Therefore, there could be tons of unwanted `#PF` VM-Exits.

 ## Supervisor-Mode Access Prevention Problem
 The detail of the problem and its solution is stated in the [readme document of VT-Core](../vt_core/readme.md#supervisor-mode-access-prevention-problem).

 # Stealth Inline Hook Algorithm
-This feature utilizes the Nested Paging feature of processor. <br>
+This feature utilizes the Nested Paging feature of processor. \
 The difference between Intel and AMD is that AMD lacks the "execution-only page" feature.
-In this regard, algorithm that applied on Intel EPT cannot be applied to AMD NPT. <br>
+In this regard, algorithm that applied on Intel EPT cannot be applied to AMD NPT. \
-The idea originally comes from tandasat's repository SimpleSvmHook (https://github.com/tandasat/SimpleSvmHook), but with my additional optimizations regarding it. <br>
+The idea originally comes from tandasat's repository SimpleSvmHook (https://github.com/tandasat/SimpleSvmHook), but with my additional optimizations regarding it. \
 Note: In that AMD-V lacks the "execution-only" page feature, it is unrecommended to use stealth inline hook feature on AMD machines.

 ## Algorithm Detail
 Setup two page tables.
-They are called Primary Page Table and Secondary Page Table. <br>
+They are called Primary Page Table and Secondary Page Table. \
 The Primary Page Table grants all accesses to all pages except that the hooked page is revoked execution access.
-At this moment, PTE points to original page. <br>
+At this moment, PTE points to original page. \
 The Secondary Page Table grants R/W accesses, without execution access, to all pages except that the hooked page is given execution access in addition.
-At this moment, PTE points to hooked page. <br>
+At this moment, PTE points to hooked page. \
 Load Primary Page Table into VMCB in the first time.
 On execution, VM-Exit due to #NPF occurs.
 So swap the nCR3 to the Secondary Page Table and issue VM-Entry.
 When instruction pointer goes outside, #NPF occurs and then swap the nCR3 to Primary Page Table and issue VM-Entry.

 ## Algorithm Issue
 When instruction pointer is inside the hooked page, code may recognize the patch since the read access is granted.
-This is special case. <br>
+This is special case. \
 There is performance problem as well.
 There will be no performance cost for reading the hooked page.
 But performance penalty on executing the hooked page may be significant in that:

 1. When hooked function is called, #NPF occurs and swapped to the Secondary.